TheEucatastrophe/starwardodyssey/SRD/exploration.md

 ## Exploration Events

 Each time an event is triggered, add 1d6 to a pool of dice and roll them.
 Compare the lowest result to the exploration events table.

-The Ref must telegraph any and all danger and risk to the PCs and inform them when they are about to perform an action that will trigger an event roll.
+The Ref should inform the PCs when they are about to perform an action that will trigger an event roll.

 **General Event Triggers:**
 - **Linger** for too long in the same place.